|« PreviousNext »|

 If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes DNS hostnames and DNS resolution.

-Your VPC must have a DB subnet group.
+Your VPC must have a DB subnet group (see the next section).
 You create the DB subnet group by specifying the subnets you created in the previous step.
 Amazon RDS uses that DB subnet group and your preferred Availability Zone to select a subnet and an IP address within that subnet to assign to your DB instance.

 Your VPC must have a VPC security group.
 You can use the default VPC security group provided.

-The CIDR blocks in each of your subnets must be large enough to accomodate spare IP addresses for Amazon RDS to use during maintenance activities, including failover and compute scaling.
+The CIDR blocks in each of your subnets must be large enough to accommodate spare IP addresses for Amazon RDS to use during maintenance activities, including failover and compute scaling.

 A DB subnet group is a collection of subnets (typically private) that you create for a VPC and that you then designate for your DB instances.
 A DB subnet group allows you to specify a particular VPC when creating DB instances using the CLI or API; if you use the console, you can just select the VPC and subnets you want to use.